jean-francoisgiraud/DigitalCertificationServices/README.md

 Advantages: decentralization, immutability, security, economy (lower costs less wastes), transparency (beter accessibility to the data, once digital blockchain certificates are issued interested parties can verify them without having to depend on third-parties using private centralised databases).

 Data security: ISO 27001 (ISMS).

+Typical worflow:
+An organisation wants to digitize some of its certifications.
+Certification requirements are compiled, the organisation verifies and confirms they agree with the checklist.
+We audit the process and tokenize/document all proof of compliance (test reports, analysis, consensus on similarity, pictures or any combinations of other objective evidences) in the DCS blockchain.
+Any non-compliances are corrected by the customer with a root cause analysis (RCA) supporting the corrections (typically a 5 why investigation), new tokens are created to document this new work.
+We re-audit untill all non compliances are resolved to confirm the adequacy of the corrections and of the RCA and re-issue new DCS tokens for the now fully compliant process.
+The organisation can then prove, demonstrate, show to the authorities or other interested parties its compliance.
+Interested parties can then verify (on the blockchain) any digital certificates.
+DCS holders can also provide DCS tokens proving the full provenance of their products at any stage.
+DCS can also be used to prevent counterfeiting by establishing the full provenance of products from their design to their testing and finbally to their use in service.
+The organisation backs up its products certificates from the blockchain using their IT record keeping process.

 Payments:
 BTC (Bitcoin): 1PUfrMWUUGPccf3kuUDu7MGHpbddJEqhFo